Range Map

 Overview

-Powered by the Continental O-200, a 100 HP four-cylinder carbureted engine, the 150 is simple, slow, and reliable.
-It is not a cross-country aircraft.
-It is a machine for learning to fly, for local flying, and for pilots who want the lowest possible cost of ownership in a certificated airframe.
-Later variants include the aerobatic A150 Aerobat, and the 150M which introduced the controversial “Commuter” squared wingtips and revised cabin.
-Earlier models (pre-1966) had straight tails; the swept tail appeared with the 150F and became the defining look of the type.
+Powered by the 100 hp Continental O-200, the 150 is simple, slow, and reliable.
+It is not a cross-country machine; it is an airplane for learning to fly, for local flying, and for owners who want a very low cost of certificated ownership.
+Later variants include the aerobatic A150 Aerobat and the 150M with its squared “Commuter” wingtips and revised cabin.
+Earlier airplanes wore straight tails; the swept tail arrived with the 150F and became the defining look of the type.

 Key Features for GA Buyers

-Forgiving handling.
-The 150’s high wing, wide CG envelope, and benign stall behaviour were deliberate design choices for a trainer.
-Stalls are well-mannered and recoverable; the aircraft is stable and predictable in all normal flight regimes.
-These qualities also make it accessible for low-time pilots who have just earned their certificate.
+• Forgiving handling.
+The high wing, wide CG envelope, and a gentle clean stall near 48 knots were deliberate trainer design choices.
+Stalls are well-mannered and recoverable and the airplane is stable in normal flight, which makes it accessible for low-time pilots.

 Trade-offs

 • Narrow cabin.
-The 150’s fuselage is tight by any measure: 39 inches wide at the shoulders.
-Pilots above roughly 6 feet or 200 lbs will find the aircraft uncomfortable on anything longer than a local flight, and two large adults will be pressed against each other for the duration.
+The 150’s cabin is tight; pilots much above 6 feet or 200 pounds will find it close on anything longer than a local flight, and two larger adults sit shoulder to shoulder.

 See Also

-• Beechcraft 77 Skipper – another late-1970s two-seat trainer; less common but shares the budget-trainer niche
+• Beechcraft Skipper 77 – another late-1970s two-seat trainer; less common but shares the budget-trainer niche Compare

 Technical Specifications